When is Eid Al Adha 2025 in Ghana? Date, meaning, observance, traditions and wishes

 Considering the day's significance, some of these wishes may come in handy.
 They include:

-• On this sacred and holy ceremony, I want to wish you a day that is full of laughter and happy moments.
+- On this sacred and holy ceremony, I wish you a day full of laughter and happy moments.
 Happy Eid to you and your family.

-• Eid is a day of cheer and laughter.
-It is a moment that Allah will fill you will all the heavenly blessing from above.
+- Eid is a day of cheer and laughter.
+It is a moment when Allah will fill you with all the heavenly blessings from above.
 I wish you all the best.

-• I want to wish you a happy Eid ul-Adha and all your loved ones.
+- I want to wish you a happy Eid ul-Adha 2025 to you and all your loved ones.
 May you receive all the opportunities for success in your life.

-• May the blessing of Allah surround you and follow you wherever you go.
+- May the blessings of Allah surround you and follow you wherever you go.
 I wish you a happy Eid ul-Adha.

 What happens on Eid ul-Adha?